The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 “Mrs. Holland?” interrupted a voice as dry as dust and time.

-“I still use Cable,” Abby corrected, turning to face a tall figure who seemed to have stepped out of an old monster movie.
-With a gasp, she suddenly found herself at a loss for words.
+“I still use Cable,” Abby replied, turning to face a tall figure who looked as if he had stepped out of an old monster movie.
+With a gasp, she found herself at a loss for words.

 “I apologize,” said the speaker, a tall, large figure.
 As Abby regarded him with surprise, she couldn’t help but notice his mismatched limbs, sallow face, and rheumy eyes.
-Long, thin dark hair fell below his shoulders, and his ragged, stained clothes hinted at a storied past.
-Wanting to ease her discomfort, he continued, “I am Adam Frankenstein.
+Long, thin, dark hair fell below his shoulders, and his ragged, stained clothes hinted at a storied past.
+Wishing to ease her discomfort, he said, “I am Adam Frankenstein.
 Mr. Gallowglass said that your roommate has arrived, and commencement is about to begin.”

 “Thank you,” Abby replied, offering a warm smile.
-Despite his eerie appearance, he strangely put her at ease, reminiscent of two men dear to her. (*) “Would you mind showing me the way?”
+Despite his eerie appearance, he strangely put her at ease, his presence reminding her of two men very dear to her. (*) “Would you mind showing me the way?”

-[(*) Editor’s note: Abby is referring not only to the Swamp Thing himself, but also to her own father, Gregori Arcane, who became the creature known as the Patchwork Man, looking much like Frankenstein’s monster; see “The Patchwork Man,” Swamp Thing #3 (February-March, 1973).]
+[(*) Editor’s note: Abby is referring not only to Swamp Thing, but also to her own father, Gregori Arcane, who became the creature known as the Patchwork Man, and who looks much like Frankenstein’s monster; see “The Patchwork Man,” Swamp Thing #3 (February-March, 1973).]

-“The island can be confusing the first week you are here,” agreed Adam.
-Frankenstein’s monster started off in a shambling walk toward the compound of buildings at the center of the island, and Abby followed.
+“The island can be confusing when you first arrive here,” assured Adam.
+As Frankenstein’s monster started off in a shambling walk toward the compound of buildings at the center of the island, Abby followed.

-Adam strolled along the thin paths branching from the park and other areas that resembled a spider’s web.
-The thought of it sent a slight chill down Abby’s spine.
+Adam strolled along the thin paths branching from the park and other areas, reminding Abby of a spider’s web; the thought of it sent a slight chill down her spine.
 Odd, she thought.

 They passed various buildings, which Adam commented upon as they went.
 “That’s the Bestiary,” he said.
 “Don’t let the strange sounds at night bother you too much.”
 A chime filled the air.
 “That’s the Clock Tower.
 It sounds on the hour and half-past.
 There’s a Map House just to the left of it.”
 Adam turned to his right.
 “Those are the natural areas,” he said.

-Adam nodded.
-It made sense that such a pretty woman would know about the beauty of nature.
-He often wandered the gardens alone; it eased his troubled soul.
+Adam nodded; it made sense to him that such a pretty woman would know about the beauty of nature.
+He often wandered the gardens alone, since it was one of the few things that eased his troubled soul.
 As they continued, they reached the cluster of buildings constituting the school proper.

 Beyond the academic buildings were the four large buildings for student housing.
 On the other end was housing for instructors and staff.
 Abby recognized her bungalow, overlooking an empty stone dock that jutted out into the ocean, reminiscent of the bayou.